 Unlike the Regata Storica, most who attend this festival are from other nations, only traveling to Venice for this occasion.
 It is one of the busiest times of the year in Venice.

-Takes place: May to June
+Takes place: Usually held between May and June

 7. Festa del Redentore - July